Oxid15/cascade/cascade/docs/source/howtos/cli.rst

 ###############

-Cascade has convenient command line interface to help user perform some operations without writing Python for them.
+Cascade has convenient command line interface to help user perform some operations without writing Python code for them.
 Commands can be used to explore metadata, describe, tag and comment objects.
-You can also run viewers and manage artifacts from CLI.
+You can also run experiments and manage artifacts from CLI.

 ClI Commands
 ============